noalino/boursorama-finance-go/README.md

 31/07/2023,196.45,+1.28%,196.49,195.26,196.00
 ```

-See [examples](./examples/README.md) if you want to know how to get quotes for multiple assets.
+See [examples](./examples/README.md) if you want to know how to get historical data for multiple assets.

 ## Licensing